coffee-cup/ul/README.md

 ## Running

 The compiler can be run against langauge files to generate [Jasmin assembler code](http://jasmin.sourceforge.net/).
 The generated `.j` files can be run through Jasmin to create `.class` files.
 The `.class` files can be run with `java`.
+By default, a `.j` file with the same base name as the input file is generated.

 The built compiler is located in the `bin/` directory.